Health conditions in 2019 mainstage data

 We have updated the health conditions FAQ to include the changes that were made in Wave 10.
 The note is attached.
 Please take a look and let us know if that is clear.
 If not, please ask any further questions you have.

 Understanding Society User Support Team

-Updated by James Morrison 4 months ago
+Updated by James Morrison over 1 year ago

 Thanks for your clarification.
 Given this, am I correct in thinking that you cannot estimate the incidence rate for a listed health condition in W1-9 as it does not ask previous respondents if they still have health conditions identified in previous waves?